-S. No. Requirement Attribute Members Member Secretary Chairperson 1 Professional qualification as per the Notification Compulsory Compulsory Compulsory 2 Experience (Fulfilling any one of a, b, c) a Professional Qualification + 15 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification + 15 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification + 15 years of experience in one of the expertise area mentioned in the Appendix VI b Professional Qualification +PhD+10 years of experience in one of the expertise area mentioned in Appendix VI Professional Qualification +PhD+10 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification +PhD+10 years of experience in one of the expertise area mentioned in the Appendix VI с Professional Qualification +10 years of experience in one of the expertise area mentioned in the Appendix VI + 5 years interface with environmental issues, problems and their management Professional Qualification +10 years of experience in one of the expertise area mentioned in the Appendix VI + 5 years interface with environmental issues, problems and their management 3 Test of independence (conflict of interest) and minimum grade of the Secretary of the Authority Shall not be a serving government officer Shall not be a person engaged in industry and their associations Shall not be a person associated with environmental activism Only serving officer from the State Government (DoE) familiar with environmental laws not below the level of Director Shall not be a serving government officer Shall not be a person engaged in industry and their associations Shall not be a person associated with environmental activism 4 Age Below 67 years at the time of Notification of As per State Government Service Below 72 Years at the time of the
+S. No. Attribute Requirement Members Member Secretary Chairperson 1 Professional qualification as per the Notification Compulsory Compulsory Compulsory 2 Experience a (Fulfilling any one of a, b, c) b Professional Qualification + 15 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification + 15 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification + 15 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification +PhD+10 years of experience in one of the expertise area mentioned in Appendix VI Professional Qualification +PhD+10 years of experience in one of the expertise area mentioned in the Appendix VI Professional Qualification +PhD+10 years of experience in one of the expertise area mentioned in the Appendix VI с Professional Qualification +10 years of experience in one of the expertise area mentioned in the Appendix VI + 5 years interface with environmental issues, problems and their management Professional Qualification +10 years of experience in one of the expertise area mentioned in the Appendix VI + 5 years interface with environmental issues, problems and their management 3 Test of independence (conflict of interest) and minimum grade of the Secretary of the Authority Shall not be a serving government officer Shall not be a person engaged in industry and their associations Shall not be a person associated with environmental activism Only serving officer from the State Government (DoE) familiar with environmental laws not below the level of Director Shall not be a serving government officer Shall not be a person engaged in industry and their associations Shall not be a person associated with environmental activism 4 Age Below 67 years at the time of Notification of the Authority As per State Government Service Rules Below 72 Years at the time of the Notification of the Authority 5 Other memberships in Centra /State Expert Appraisal committee al Shall not be a member in any SEIAA/EAC/SEAC Shall not be a member in any SEIAA/EAC/SEAC Shall not be a member in any SEIAA/EAC/SEAC

-S. No. Requirement Attribute Members Member Secretary Chairperson the Authority Rules Notification of the Authority 5 Other memberships in Core Committees and/or as sectoral expert Shall not be a member in any SEIAA/EAC/SEAC Shall not be a member in any SEIAA/EAC/SEAC Shall not be a member in any SEIAA/EAC/SEAC 6 Tenure of earlier appointment (continuous) Only one term before this in continuity is permitted Not applicable Only one term before this in continuity is permitted 7 Eminent environmental expertise with understanding on environmental aspects and impacts Desirable Desirable Compulsory 8 Expertise in the environmental clearance process Desirable Desirable Compulsory
+S. No. Attribute Requirement Members Member Secretary Chairperson 6 Tenure of earlier appointment (continuous) Only one term before this in continuity is permitted Not applicable Only one term before this in continuity is permitted 7 Eminent environmental expertise with understanding on environmental aspects and impacts Desirable Desirable Compulsory 8 Expertise in the environmental clearance process Desirable Desirable Compulsory